A-levels and BTEC certificates/extended certificates

-- If you have a point score of at least 5.6 you will normally study four AS-levels or BTEC certificates in your first year.
+- If you have a point score of at least 5.8 you will normally be offered four AS-levels.

 If you have completed an equivalent qualification such as a higher diploma, first diploma or first certificate you may also qualify for AS-level study.

 A* - 8 points

 A - 7 points